Campbelltown Eagles: History

 The East Campbelltown Eagles RLFC was established in 1961 as a junior Rugby League club from the Campbelltown East Primary School.
 Starting with the colors Red and White which came from the local bus company situated on Broughton Street.
 The Club had a full Red jersey with white saddles on their shoulders, a big letter E on the heart side of the jersey, white shorts and striped socks.

 East Campbelltown was originally part of the Group 6 Country Rugby League.
-The Club's first home ground was Orana Park Leumeah from 1961 until 1968, Orana Park is now the Campbelltown Stadium.
+The Club's first home ground was Orana Park Leumeah from 1961 until 1968, Orana Park is now the Campbelltown Sports Stadium.
 Land on 32 Waminda Avenue was donated to the local Rugby League Club which was a small cattle farm.
 The majority of the houses around the East Campbelltown Area originally were chicken farms that was given to serviceman returning from World War 1 back in 1918.

 The East Campbelltown Rugby League Club then moved to the new ground on Waminda Avenue, the name Waminda is an Aboriginal word for Comrade, which obviously came from the returned service men living in the area.
 East Campbelltown was also originally called the Settlement.
 Protest from the locals in the 60’s seen a name change to East Campbelltown as they thought the Settlement name was more of a name for a penal colony.

 The E displayed on the East Campbelltown had opposition clubs calling the E for easy beats.
 The East Campbelltown President Mr E.W Lardner wanted to put a stop to the Easy Beats Tag and designed an Eagle.
 He then had the Eagles sown on all the jerseys with the name change to East Campbelltown Eagles in 1969.
 This also coincided with the move to Waminda Oval from Oranan Park in 1969.